juwei-w/Programming-Fundamentals/Starter-Kit-master (Part 2)/PART2.md

 12. Limit zombie_count <= 5, rows_ & columns_ >= 3
 13. Prompt to replay when game over
 14. Different game difficulties
+15. Create a new game object (spike, deals damage to alien when being approached)
-15. Fixed arrow inputs and looping problem
+16. Fixed arrow inputs and looping problem

 Yap Rui Ern
 1. Alien and zombie character